AGNES’s galleries are closed 13–30 November for exhibition turnover.

 00:00

-Carneo, Antonio (attributed to)
+Carneo, Antonio (attributed)

 Samson and Delilah

-Around 1675
+around 1675

 The story of Delilah, told in the Book of Judges (16:4–21), has been part of the power-of-women theme since the fourteenth century.
 Bribed by the Philistines to learn the secret of Samson’s incredible physical strength, Delilah manipulates his emotions with her clever words until he confesses that his unshorn hair is the source of his power.
 Here, Samson’s rippling muscles make his defeat more pronounced, while Delilah, clutching his severed locks, signals his vulnerability to the Philistines in the background.

-Carneo, Antonio (attributed to)
+Carneo, Antonio (attributed)

 Concordia Sagittaria, Italy 1637–Portogruaro, Italy 1692